 How to Grow and Care

-Growing Hot Lips plants requires a heated greenhouse or solarium, high humidity and shelter from harsh solar rays.
-Growing Hot Lips plant means mimicking the understory tropical environment for which it is suited.
+Growing Hot Lips plants requires a heated greenhouse or solarium, high humidity, and shelter from harsh solar rays.
+Growing Hot Lips plant means mimicking the tropical understory environment for which it is suited.
 Most potting soil will not have both the excellent drainage and moisture retentiveness necessary to raise these plants.
 Add a bit of vermiculite and peat moss before potting up the plant.
-Place it in an area with temperatures of at least 70ºF (21ºC), humidity of at least 60% and indirect bright lighting… – See more at: How to Grow and Care for Hot Lips Plant.
+Place it in an area with temperatures of at least 70ºF (21ºC), the humidity of at least 60%, and bright indirect lighting.
+See more at How to Grow and Care for Hot Lips Plant.

 Native to South African south and east coasts, from Knysna through the Eastern Cape and KwaZulu-Natal.